Pinned QMA: The power of fixing a few qubits in proofs: Discussion

 \section{Discussion}

-Although pinning might seem simple technically, it has a variety of contexts where it applies naturally.
-It exemplifies the mathematical question of Hamiltonian purification \cite{purification}, which we generalize here to a variety of contexts (not only to commuting Hamiltonians, but also stoquastic ones, permutation Hamiltonians and other restricted Hamiltonians).
-Here, we used it to demonstrate several results in Hamiltonian complexity, while raising questions about the static (complexity) and dynamical (evolution and universality) implications of a special type of control on a small subsystem.
-Let us now discuss a few observations that we made during our investigation of pinning.
+Pinning exemplifies the mathematical question of Hamiltonian purification \cite{purification}, which we looked at here in a variety of contexts (commuting, stoquastic, permutation, and other restricted classes of Hamiltonians).
+We have presented several results in Hamiltonian complexity, raising questions about the static (complexity) and dynamical (evolution and universality) implications of a special type of control on a small subsystem.
+Let us now discuss a few observations.